jbwexler/neurovault_puppet/doc/INSTALL_DEVSERVER.md

 + https://www.virtualbox.org/wiki/Downloads

 #### 2. Setup A Vagrant project directory
-Create, then enter a new directory on your computer (the Host) that will contain your Vagrant project.
-This directory will centrally contain all project resources:  Git-tracked project source code, project media, server configuration manifests, and VM configuration:
++ Create, then enter a new directory on your computer (the Host) that will contain your Vagrant project:
+    ```
     mkdir -p ~/vms/neurovault
     cd ~/vms/neurovault
+    ```

+    _This directory will contain all project resources:  Git-tracked project source code, project media, server configuration manifests, and VM configuration._

-Clone the NeuroVault puppet repository (this repo) to your vagrant directory:
++ Clone the NeuroVault puppet repository (this repo) to your vagrant directory:

+    ```
     git clone https://github.com/NeuroVault/neurovault_puppet.git
+    ```

-Copy the Vagrantfile for Virtualbox to the root of the project directory:
++ Copy the Vagrantfile for Virtualbox to the root of the project directory:
+    ```
     cp neurovault_puppet/confs/Vagrantfile.virtualbox Vagrantfile
+    ```

-__Optional__: Edit the Vagrantfile and customize it to your needs.
++ _Optional_: Edit the Vagrantfile and customize it to your needs.
 (There is usually no need to modify this.)
-+ The default configuration will use basic networking (NAT and port forwarding), and the most minimal file sharing available for VirtualBox (Rsync).
+    - The default config will use the simplest networking and file sharing option available for VirtualBox (Port Forwarding, and Rsync).
 The options should work on any system that can use Vagrant.
-+ See the detailed comments in the [Vagrantfile](../Vagrantfile.virtualbox) for possible customization options.
+    - See the detailed comments in the [Vagrantfile](../Vagrantfile.virtualbox) for possible customization options.

 #### 3. Edit Puppet configuration
 Edit [confs/nvault.pp](../confs/nvault.pp) to configure NeuroVault for installation.
-The only mandatory settings for a fully-functional VM are the Gmail account for outgoing mail, and the Freesurfer license key.
+Only a few settings require changes:
++`gmail_login_str` to enable for outgoing mail +`skip_freesurfer` to choose if Freesurfer will be installed +Freesurfer license key (3 lines).

 See the comments in the config file for details.

-__Note__:  If you don't need a functional outgoing mailer, or Freesurfer/Pycortex, you can simply set `skip_freesurfer => true` and skip to step 4.
+__Note__:  If you don't need a functional outgoing mailer or Freesurfer, you can simply set `skip_freesurfer => true` and proceeed to step 4.
+(Pycortex will not be able to generate 3D views without Freesurfer.)

 ```ruby
     # Gmail SMTP setting:  Enter a Gmail username and password in this format